lilmuff2/X-coder/README.md

 2 | LZHAM | IDK Just dont use it
 3 | ZSTD | Used by default, best for most of sc, used by supercell
 ### Skip Folder Select
-If true when decoding skip folder select and do same as if you just close it
+If true, when decoding, skip folder select and do same as if you just close it
 ### Skip Save Select
 Same but for encoding and for out path selection